 How do I become a peer tutor?

 The ESF Tutoring Program is always looking for new tutors in all ESF subjects.
 Tutoring positions are paid an hourly wage based on availability and the demand for a tutor in particular subject(s).
 For each course you wish to tutor, you must have earned a grade of B or better.
-Generally, tutors are matched with a group of tutees and work with those tutees in one subject up to two hours per week.
+Generally, tutors are matched with a group of tutees and work with those tutees in one subject up to one hour per week.

 To become a peer tutor: